simonmichael/hledger/hledger/hledger.m4.md

   ^expenses?(:|$)                                                     | Expense
   ```

-- If you declare any account types, it's a good idea to declare an account for each of them,
+- If you declare any account types, it's a good idea to declare an account for all of the
-  because a mixture of declared and name-inferred types can disrupt certain reports.
+  account types, because a mixture of declared and name-inferred types can disrupt certain reports.

 - Certain uses of [account aliases](#account-aliases) can disrupt account types.
   See [Rewriting accounts > Aliases and account types](#aliases-and-account-types).